whykusanagi/nikke_coredust/README.md

 ### Campaign Progression

-When you're pushing hard campaign or normal campaign, each stage cleared gives you one outpost level.
+When you're pushing hard campaign or normal campaign, each stage cleared automatically gives you one outpost level.
+The strategic decision is about **when to push harder**—if you're close to a breakpoint, push to clear more stages and reach that breakpoint level.
 Reaching a breakpoint means more core dust per hour, which directly helps you:

 - **Level faster**: More core dust per hour accelerates your character leveling
 - **Beat difficult stages**: Some stages aren't beatable until you level up your characters—reaching breakpoints gives you the resources to level and overcome these walls
-- **Plan your campaign pushes**: Know exactly which stages to push for to reach the next breakpoint
+- **Know when to push harder**: If you're just a few stages away from a breakpoint, push to clear those stages rather than stopping
-- **Optimize progression timing**: Time your campaign pushes to coincide with breakpoint levels for maximum efficiency
+- **Don't leave resources on the table**: Stopping just before a breakpoint means missing out on the production increase—push to reach it

 ### Competitive Advantage